 For those with destinations along Route 20, development design can help improve circulation (see High Quality Design below).
 Creating a single access point for multiple properties, a secondary road, and other elements can move cars off of Route 20.
-The area is very much car-oriented, however, increasing safe walking and biking alternatives can encourage local trips to Route 20 without a car.
-Connecting developments through safe and accessible walkways and sidewalks encourages people to park once and visit multiple places.
-The proposed BFRT, recently acquired CSX rail corridor by the Town, and MCRT will create both local and regional connections to the area.
+The area is very much caroriented, however, increasing safe walking and biking alternatives can encourage local trips to Route 20 without a car.
+Allowing for shared parking and connecting developments through safe and accessible walkways and sidewalks encourages people to park once and visit multiple places.
+The proposed BFRT, CSX rail corridor, and MCRT will create both local and regional connections to the area.